 The charges against Johann van Loggerenberg, Ivan Pillay and Andries Janse van Rensburg relate to the alleged unlawful bugging of the National Prosecuting Authority (NPA) offices in 2007, in a project dubbed “Sunday Evenings”.

 Van Loggerenberg, Pillay and Janse van Rensburg have applied for the case to be struck off the roll and that it not be resumed without Batohi’s consent.
+Their application was heard by Judge Jody Kollapen in the Pretoria high court on Tuesday.

 Project Sunday Evenings is the basis of the only criminal case instituted thus far relating to the “rogue unit” operating at Sars.
 Now-discredited media reports claimed the unit had also bugged senior politicians including former president Jacob Zuma, run a brothel and illegally procured surveillance equipment.